geoscript/geoscript-py/doc/index.rst

 GeoScript PY
 ============

-GeoScript PY is a Python implementation of GeoScript for Jython platform.

-Check out the :ref:`quick start <quickstart>` to get started with GeoScript.
-The :ref:`API reference <api>` contains documentation about all GeoScript modules.

 .. toctree::
-   :maxdepth: 1
+   :hidden:

    quickstart
-   gettingstarted/index
+   using
    api/index

-   cookbook/index
+GeoScript PY is a Python implementation of GeoScript for the Jython platform.

+   :ref:`Quickstart <quickstart>`
+     Get up and running with GeoScript

+   :ref:`Usage <using>`
+     How to use GeoScript in your application

+   :ref:`Learning <learning>`
+     A tour of the GeoScript library

+   :ref:`Examples <examples>`
+     A library of examples and howto's

+   :ref:`API <api>`
+     The GeoScript API reference

+   :ref:`Developing <devel>`
+     Developing with GeoScript